dskjal/Smooth-Normal/README.md

 [Download for version 2.79](https://raw.githubusercontent.com/dskjal/Smooth-Normal/master/smooth-normal.py)

-This addon edit normals.
+This addon edits normals.
 Location is Normal in tool shelf in Edit mode.

 "set face normal" is in face select mode only.